 There is still the issue as to whether a conflict of interest exists with respect to the Requester's spouse.
+Unlike the Requester, his spouse works directly for UVMHN.
+However, the spouse's status as a UVHMN employee alone does not mean there is a conflict of interest or the appearance of one.
 Here, the Requester's spouse is subject to the same compensation plan applicable to the Requester and neither her compensation nor her potential incentive compensation could meaningfully be impacted by any decision made by the Requester in his GMCB role in a way that is greater than that of other individuals generally affected by the outcome of budget deliberations.
 Therefore, like the Requester, the Requester's spouse's situation does not present an actual conflict of interest.

 Even without the existence of an actual conflict of interest, the Requester's situation could nonetheless present an appearance of a conflict of interest.
-Whether the appearance of a conflict of interest exists, "shall be determined from the perspective of a reasonable individual with knowledge of the relevant facts."6 For the reasons set forth below, the Ethics Commission finds that, even if the appearance of a
+Whether the appearance of a conflict of interest exists, "shall be determined from the perspective of a reasonable individual with knowledge of the relevant facts."6 For the reasons set forth below, the Ethics Commission finds that, even if the appearance of a conflict of interest exists, it would be speculative in nature and the Requester has good cause to proceed.